Historic Radio Museum

 dial illumination is borderline feeble.
 It's difficult to tell if the

 receiver is on in a well-lighted room since the only indication of

-"power on" is the dial lamps.
+"power on" is the illuminated dial.

 600 ohm Z Audio Output - A 600 ohm Z to 8 ohm Z matching transformer is generally required for matching the stock audio output to a standard 8 ohm Z speaker.

 Front Panel Nomenclature - The nomenclature is silk-screened making any repainting of the front panel difficult.

 Knobs - The Hallicrafters knobs are very ease to chip around the edges.
 The good news is that they are stock Hallicrafters knobs and easy to find replacements for.

 Cabinets - The CY-699/FRR cabinet is next to impossible to find.
 The Hallicrafters CY-1345/GR is also a rare item.

 Low Production Level - The R-274D is not a common receiver.
 Therefore replacement parts can be difficult or impossible to find.
 Many parts are either standard components or stock Hallicrafters' parts but some items are in the "unobtainium" category.
 It's unlikely that any R-274D is going to be scraped for parts.